The Latest: Dixon wins 2nd IndyCar race in a row at Texas | WHIZ News

 9:45 p.m.

-Scott Dixon won his second consecutive IndyCar Series race to quickly break a tie for the third-most career wins in open-wheel racing.
+Scott Dixon won his second consecutive IndyCar Series race to quickly break a tie for the third-most career wins in Indy-car history.

 Dixon led 119 of 248 laps at Texas on Saturday night for his 43rd career victory.
 A week ago at Detroit, he won to match Michael Andretti’s 42 wins.
 Dixon trails only A.J.
 Foyt’s 67 wins and Mario Andretti’s 52.